 Learning & Teaching

-Our vision for outstanding Learning and Teaching at Abbot Beyne is characterised by engaging lessons that challenge and inspire all students; innovative use of technology; active learning that provides opportunities for deeper learning experiences; student-centered teaching rather than teacher-centered.
+Our vision for outstanding Learning and Teaching at Abbot Beyne is characterised by engaging lessons that challenge and inspire all students; innovative use of technology to enhance and transform learning opportunities; active learning that provides opportunities for deeper learning experiences.
+Our 100 minute lessons provide an effective framework for delivering this.

-To support our drive towards consistently good and outstanding lessons, we have created The Abbot Beyne Learning Model.
+To support our goal of delivering consistently great lessons, we have created The Abbot Beyne Learning Model.
 This articulates the ingredients of great learning.

-We firmly believe in not tying the hands of our teaching staff by insisting on a set lesson format or plan.
-However, we expect our teachers to deliver well planned lessons and will be promoting the use of our new five minute lesson plan to focus staff on the key areas of planning that contribute to outstanding learning in the classroom.
+We believe in not tying the hands of our teaching staff by insisting on a set lesson format or plan.
+However, we expect our teachers to deliver well planned lessons and promote the use of our five minute lesson planning format to focus staff on the key areas of planning that contribute to outstanding learning in the classroom.